breadboardengineer1234/QuickNet/docs/types.md

 * Boolean

 ## Limitations of Arrays and Dictionaries
-* *Static dictionaries can only have numbers or strings as keys (subject to change)
+* *Static dictionaries currently can only have numbers or strings as keys
 * Uniform and dynamic arrays have a maximum size of 65,535 elements
 * Uniform and dynamic dictionaries have a maximum of 65,535 key-value pairs
 * Cyclic tables not supported